- Smart packaging

 Would I recommend it?

-We all want whiter teeth, it’s a fact.
+Many of use desire whiter teeth.
 The Ultradex Sensitive Daily Oral Rinse claims to ‘recalcify and whiten teeth’, restoring the calcium compounds on your teeth and making them visibly whiter.

 This product whitens teeth by oxidising stains such as tea, coffee and wine.
 The oral rinse has hydroxyapatite crystals in it that fill in any microscopic cracks and create a smooth surface, as well as reducing adherence of further stains.